Book your Open Day or make an enquiry

 To secure a place at Birmingham, you'll need to meet our general entry requirements as well as those specific to your course.

-AAB to include A-level Mathematics and Physics or Chemistry.
+AAB to include A-level Mathematics and Physics or Chemistry or Further Maths or Computer Science.

-6,6,5 at Higher Level, including Mathematics and Physics, with a minimum of 32 points overall.
+6,6,5 at Higher Level, including Mathematics and Computer Science or Physics or Chemistry with a minimum of 32 points overall.

 BTEC only considered when combined with other qualifications.
 We would require 2 A-levels (Mathematics and Physics) plus the BTEC.